 Choral Programs

-The Green Lake Festival of Music is pleased to offer two choral programs for adults, which will run concurrently in June 2023.
-Singers may participate in either program or both!
+The Green Lake Festival of Music is pleased to offer two choral programs for adults, which will run concurrently in August 2024.
+Singers may participate in either the Choral Institute Festival Chorus or the Composer Residency Chamber Choir or both!

 choral institute -Festival Chorus

-Cost is $150 ($125 if also participating in the Composer Residency).
+Cost of the Choral Institute – Festival Chorus is $150; $250 if also participating in the Composer Residency.
 Participants are responsible for meals, housing, transportation, and music purchase.

 John C. Hughes